 - National Women's Law Center (NWLC) – Pregnant and Parenting Students’ Rights: FAQs for College and Graduate Students

 Access to childcare is key in balancing work/school and family life.
-UMass Amherst provides a childcare tuition assistance program for student parents, on-campus childcare through the Center for Early Education in Childhood (CEEC), and information about various community childcare centers and programs through the Office of Family Resources (OFR).
+UMass Amherst provides on-campus childcare through the Center for Early Education in Childhood (CEEC) and information about various community childcare centers and programs through the Office of Family Resources (OFR).
 Information on babysitting and childcare co-ops is available here.

 Breastfeeding & Pumping Areas on Campus

 Breastfeeding is not limited to specific areas on campus.
 For those who would like more private space for breastfeeding or pumping, however, the campus has an number of specifically designated lactation rooms.
 A map of these spaces is available at go.umass.edu.
 Individuals who need private space for breastfeeding or pumping are also encouraged to speak with the Office of Family Resources or their office supervisors.
 In many cases, space beyond officially designated lactation rooms is available.

 - Amherst Family Center, a program of the Office of Family Resources, located in North Amherst, is a space that provides a space for parents, grandparents, and caregivers to enjoy time with their young ones, build community with other families, and access resources.